mathesar-foundation/mathesar-wiki/docs/team/worklogs/dom.md

 ### 23-08-29

-Unavailable due to family trouble
+Largely unavailable due to family trouble

+- Setup a bi-weekly sync with Sean until the end of cycle
+- Cancelled sync with Anshuman
+- Started drafting a developer guide for working with our Postgres library

 ### 23-08-28